yoyo930021/flutter_compositions/docs/en/internals/technical-deep-dive.md

 - Composables may call `inject` directly when they rely on shared services.
 - Prefer passing dependencies explicitly when the composable should stay pure; use `inject` for cross-cutting concerns (analytics, localization, feature flags).
+- `_SetupContext` stores provided values in an internal map and walks the parent chain when resolving keys, similar to `InheritedWidget` without forcing a widget-tree rebuild.

 ## Extending the Runtime